constructicon/ukrainian/content/instructions-english.md

 Our system of semantic annotation includes 53 tags that describe general semantic types of constructions and 157 secondary tags that specify their sub-types.
-For explanations of individual semantic tags please use the mouse-over function.
+Explanations of individual semantic tags will be available here later.